 The Via Ferrata from Murren to Gimmelwald is not open year round.
-In 2018 it opened on June 15th and closed at the end of October.
+In 2020 for example it opens on June 1 and closes at the end of October.
 You can check the official site for more info depending on the year.
 It is not open year round both to protect the route and wildlife around it, and also for safety concerns during the hiking offseason.
-When they say June 15th (or whatever day they might have up in the years to come), they really do mean that specific date.
-I actually was in Murren when it opened on June 15th and was not able to rent the required equipment from Intersport the day before.
+When they say June 1 (or whatever day they might have up in the years to come), they really do mean that specific date.
+I actually was in Murren on the day it opened and was not able to rent the required equipment from Intersport the day before.

 Step 1: Interlaken Ost Station to Lauterbrunnen (Train / 30 minutes)

 The first part of the trip will consist of a 30 minute train ride from Interlaken to Lauterbrunnen.
 These trains run pretty consistently (every half hour or so) and will bring you to the base of the valley, where you will continue your trip.
 Note that if you aren’t staying directly near the main town of Interlaken, it might be easier and faster to first hop on a bus to Wilderswil and take the train from Winderswil to Lauterbrunnen.

 Step 2: Lauterbrunnen to Grutschalp (Cable Car / 5 minutes)